Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/GRK2-aptamer.md

 <p class="blowheader_box">Structure ligand</p>
-<font><p>GRK2, also called beta-adrenergic receptor kinase (beta-ARK) or beta-ARK1, is important in regulating several cardiac receptor responses.
+<p>GRK2, also called beta-adrenergic receptor kinase (beta-ARK) or beta-ARK1, is important in regulating several cardiac receptor responses.
 It plays a role in cardiac development and in hypertension.
 Deletion of GRK2 in mice results in embryonic lethality, caused by hypoplasia of the ventricular myocardium.
 GRK2 also plays important roles in the liver (as a regulator of portal blood pressure), in immune cells, and in the nervous system.
 Altered GRK2 expression has been reported in several disorders including major depression, schizophrenia, bipolar disorder, and Parkinsonism.
 GRK2 contains an N-terminal RGS homology (RH) domain, a central catalytic domain, and C-terminal pleckstrin homology (PH) domain that mediates PIP2 and G protein betagamma-subunit translocation to the membrane.
 GRKs phosphorylate and regulate G protein-coupled receptors (GPCRs), the largest superfamily of cell surface receptors which regulate some part of nearly all physiological functions.
 Phosphorylated GPCRs bind to arrestins, which prevents further G protein signaling despite the presence of activating ligand.
-TheGRK2 subfamily is part of a larger superfamily that includes the catalytic domains of other STKs, protein tyrosine kinases, RIO kinases, aminoglycoside phosphotransferase, choline kinase, and phosphoinositide 3-kinase.-----Interpro</p></font>
+TheGRK2 subfamily is part of a larger superfamily that includes the catalytic domains of other STKs, protein tyrosine kinases, RIO kinases, aminoglycoside phosphotransferase, choline kinase, and phosphoinositide 3-kinase.-----From <a href="https://www.ebi.ac.uk/interpro/entry/cdd/CD14223/" target="_blank" style="color:#520049; text-decoration: underline;"><b>Interpro</b></a></p>

+<p class="dot-paragraph"><b>UniProt ID:</b> uniquely identifies protein sequences in the <a href="https://www.uniprot.org/" target="_blank" style="color:#520049; text-decoration: underline;"><b>UniProt database</b></a>, a resource for protein information.</p>
+<p class="dot-paragraph"><b><a href="https://www.ebi.ac.uk/interpro/entry/InterPro/" target="_blank" style="color:#520049; text-decoration: underline;"><b>InterPro</b></a>:</b> a database that provides functional analysis of proteins by classifying them into families and predicting the presence of domains and important sites.</p>
+<p class="dot-paragraph"><b><a href="https://www.ncbi.nlm.nih.gov/genbank/" target="_blank" style="color:#520049; text-decoration: underline;"><b>GenBank</b></a>:</b> maintained by <a href="https://www.ncbi.nlm.nih.gov/" target="_blank" style="color:#520049; text-decoration: underline;"><b>NCBI</b></a>(National Center for Biotechnology Information), is a database of nucleotide sequences from various organisms, vital for genetic and molecular biology research.</p>
+<p class="dot-paragraph"><b><a href="https://en.wikipedia.org/wiki/Mass" target="_blank" style="color:#520049; text-decoration: underline;"><b>Mass</b></a>:</b> an intrinsic property of a body.</p>

 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>
         <th onclick="sortTable(0)">Uniprot ID</th>
-        <th onclick="sortTable(1)">InterPro ID</th>
-        <th onclick="sortTable(2)">MW</th>
+        <th onclick="sortTable(1)">InterPro</th>
-        <th onclick="sortTable(3)">Amino acids sequences</th>
+        <th onclick="sortTable(2)">Mass</th>
+        <th onclick="sortTable(3)">Protein sequence</th>
         <th onclick="sortTable(4)">PDB ID</th>
         <th onclick="sortTable(5)">GenBank</th>
       </tr>